 The Department of Biostatistics and Bioinformatics seeks to train students who are likely to become highly motivated and effective public health professionals.
-Applicants are selected on the basis of their quantitative skills and their potential to make a contribution to the practice of biostatistics in a public health setting, Admission criteria for the MPH and MSPH in Biostatistics are: (1) previous studies and grades, especially in quantitative areas such as mathematics, statistics, and computer sciences; (2) Graduate Record Examination (GRE) scores, especially the quantitative and analytic portions; (3) letters of recommendation that allow the evaluation of the applicant's quantitative abilities and background in public health: (4) coursework, experience. or interest in health-related subjects; and (5) multivariate calculus (calculus III) for MPH only and multivariate calculus (calculus III) and linear algebra for MSPH only in which we would like to see a grade of B+ or better.
+Applicants are selected on the basis of their quantitative skills and their potential to make a contribution to the practice of biostatistics in a public health setting.
+Admission criteria for the MPH and MSPH in Biostatistics are: (1) previous studies and grades, especially in quantitative areas such as mathematics, statistics, and computer sciences; (2) letters of recommendation that allow the evaluation of the applicant's quantitative abilities and background in public health; (4) coursework, experience, or interest in health-related subjects; and (5) multivariate calculus (calculus III) for MPH only and multivariate calculus (calculus III) and linear algebra for MSPH only in which we would like to see a grade of B+ or better.
 It is recommended for MSPH applicants to take additional upper level mathematics or statistics courses (e.g. probability, mathematical statistics, and statistical computing).
-Applicants must submit GRE scores unless they have a relevant doctoral degree from the U.S. Scores should reflect at least the 50th percentile in all sections of the GRE.
+The Graduate Record Examination (GRE) is optional.
 International applicants from non- English-speaking countries are required to take the Test of English as a Foreign Language (TOEFL).